FeepingCreature/feepingcreature.github.com/oop.md

 put the vtable in a separate structure and merely include a pointer to it** (since that's what Neat does).

 Since we're using bold for guiding principles, let's introduce a second one:
-**No class or interface reference should be larger than one pointer**.
+**[rule no-fat-pointers]: no class or interface reference should be larger than one pointer**.
 No futzing with fat pointers, that just complicates everything.
 As we'll see, it's not necessary anyway.

 And while we're at it, the third rule:
-**no stub functions, no multiple "versions" of a single function**.
+**[rule no-stubs]: no stub functions, no multiple "versions" of a single function**.
 They're ugly, and we're going for beautiful.

 ## Let's leave out interfaces for now.